avwo/whistle/README.md

 		# or
 		127.0.0.1 www.ifeng.com

-	Specify the ip and port of [www.ifeng.com](http://www.ifeng.com/) to forward request to local port 8080.
+	Specify the ip and port of [www.ifeng.com](http://www.ifeng.com/) to forward http request to local port 8080.
 In this way, we can visit the local website just as online when the developing port is not 80:

 		# www.ifeng.com 127.0.0.1
 		www.ifeng.com 127.0.0.1:8080